Athens, the Ancient Capital of Greece

 The Ancient Agora

-This place was by far my favorite site in Athens, the Ancient Athenian Agora was the center of ancient Athens and was set around a large open square in which residents would use for a variety of purposes such as markets, religious festivals and dramatic performances.
+This place was by far my favourite site, the Ancient Athenian Agora was the centre of ancient Athens and was set around a large open square in which residents would use for a variety of purposes such as markets, religious festivals and dramatic performances.
 Parts of this huge site are still being excavated but you can still wander around the site and visit the new museum housed in the Stoa of Attalos which was originally built around 200 BC

 Opening times: Daily 8am-8pm